skyde/Interaction/README.md

 # Windows

+To get the Alt Tab switcher to work well go to Accessibility -> Visual Effects -> Animation effects & turn them off.
+Without doing this a move the another tab will not work without waiting a split second.

+# Kinesis Advantage 2

 Use the command when in .\kinesis layout to copy the files to the Kinesis Advantage 2:
 Copy-Item -Path .\* -Destination 'D:\active\' -Recurse -Force -Verbose

+Note: I've had issues using the Mac version of the Kinesis app where it totally corrupts the drive - so just use Windows.

 ## Visual Studio